Southeast Asia's factory powerhouses hit by vaccination woes, Delta

 For Southeast Asia’s manufacturers, which are competitive largely because of low-cost labour and access to raw materials, the impact of new outbreaks on labour supply has been a major production bottleneck.

-In Thailand, Asia's fourth-largest auto exporter and a production base for major global car brands, Toyota Motor Corp (7203.T) suspended production at three of its plants in July in July due to parts shortages caused by the pandemic. read more
+In Thailand, Asia’s fourth-largest auto exporter and a production base for major global car brands, Toyota Motor Corp suspended production at three of its plants in July in July due to parts shortages caused by the pandemic.

 HIGH DEMAND, LOW PRODUCTION